The Deflated Conjugate Gradient Method: Convergence, Perturbation and Accuracy: Introduction

 Consider solving the linear system of equations

 where $A \in \Kmvs{n}{n}$ ($\mathbb{K} = \mathbb{R}$ or $\mathbb{K} = \mathbb{C}$) is self-adjoint and positive definite and $x, b \in \Kvs{n}$.
 In this paper we are interested in the case where the matrix $A$ is large and sparse.
-The conjugate gradient (CG) method \cite{hestenes+stiefel,saad_iter} is an iterative method which is often well suited to solve these systems.
-The speed of convergence of the CG method depends on the condition number $\kappa$ of the matrix $A$, as well as on the distribution of its eigenvalues \cite{saad_iter,cg_convergence_rate}.
-When the condition number $\kappa$ is large it can become mandatory to precondition the linear system such that a satisfactory speed of convergence is obtained.
+The conjugate gradient (CG) method \cite{GLMatrix1989,HSMethods1952,SaaIterative2003} is an iterative method which is often well suited to solve these systems.
+The speed of convergence of the CG method depends on the distribution of its eigenvalues and the right hand side.
+Estimates for the speed of convergence in terms of the condition of the matrix $A$ exist \cite{SaaIterative2003,SVRate1986}.
+When the condition number $\kappa$ is large it can become mandatory to precondition the linear system such that a satisfactory speed of convergence can be guaranteed.

-One possibility to precondition the CG method is via deflation as introduced by Nicolaides \cite{nicolaides_dcg} and Dostal \cite{dostal_dcg}; see also \cite{frank+vuik_deflation,gutknecht_deflation_framework,luescher2007,saad_dcg}.
+One possibility to precondition the CG method is via deflation as introduced by Nicolaides~\cite{NicDeflation1987} and Dostal~\cite{DosConjugate1988} (see also \cite{AMNWDeflated2010,CWAnalysis1997,FVConstruction2001,GGLNFramework2013,LuesLocal2007,SYEGDeflated2000,SPMConjugate1989}).
 The basic idea of deflation is to ``hide'' certain parts of the spectrum of the matrix $A$ from the CG method itself, such that the CG iteration ``sees'' a system that has a much smaller condition number than $A$.
-The part of the spectrum that is hidden from CG is determined by the {\em deflation subspace} $\mathcal{S} \subseteq \Kvs{n}$.
+The part of the spectrum that is hidden from CG is determined by the {\em deflation subspace} $\mathcal{S} \subseteq \Kvs{n}$ and the improvement of the convergence rate of the deflated CG method hinges solely on the choice of $\mathcal{S}$.